Frequently Asked Questions

 + What are the various options and costs of working with a behavior consultant like Scott?

-We offer four different ways for Scott to help you with your dog's behavior issues.
+We offer several ways for Scott to help you with your dog's behavior issues.
 Please see Lesson Options/Pricing for more information.

 + What geographical area does Scott serve?

 Scott provides one-hour private sessions at the client's location in N. Dallas, Farmers Branch, Carrollton, Addison, Highland Park and University Park.
 He also provides private sessions at his location in Dallas, Texas for those living outside the service area noted above or for those opting to come to his location.
 He also provides phone consultations.

 + I'm in Scott's service area and he can come to my location.
 Is it better for him to come to me or for me to go to him?